🦎 General Info

 • Supervised natural sunlight exposure

-• 5–8 years, occasionally longer in optimal care
+• Lifespan: 5–8 years, occasionally longer under excellent care

 • Metabolic Bone Disease (MBD): from improper UVB or calcium